nullun/avm-notes/AVMv12_Fields.md

 # AVMv12 Fields

+## New Features

+ * Reject Version
+ * Access List
+ * Empty BoxRefs

 ## Summary

 In AVMv12 two new fields have been introduced to application (`appl`) transactions.
  * `apar` - Reject Version: If the application being called has a version equal-to or greater-than the provided reject version, the transaction will be rejected.
  * `al` - Access List: An array of resources that the application or group can use.
 Each resource will be one of two types; "simple" or "complex".
    * A simple resource can be either "address" (`d`), "asset" (`s`), or "app" (`p`).
 Where each resource includes a single reference.
    * A complex resource can be either "holding" (`h`), "locals" (`l`), or "box" (`b`).
-Where each resource includes up to two 1-based indexes to simple resources included in the access list.
-An index of zero (`0`) has a special meaning of "current sender address" or "current application id", and would also be omitted from the structure.
+Where holding and locals resources includes up to two 1-based indexes to simple resources included in the access list, and box includes one 1-based index to an app resource included in the access list, and the base64 encoded name of the box.

+A complex resource with an index of zero (`0`) for an address or app has a special meaning of "current sender address" or "current application id", and would also be omitted from the structure.

 > [!IMPORTANT]
 > At present, "locals" has a bug where the app index cannot be `0` (referring to itself).
 This can be overcome by including an app reference with the current application ID.

+Box references where there is no app and name supplied are referred to as Empty BoxRefs.
+These can now be used during the creation of new applications whose App ID was unknown prior to being created, and any box name may be used within the contract.
+When these are used in conjunction with the Access List, any identification of being a box resource are omitted and show simply as `{}`.
+I would personally refer to these as something more generic, such as an "Empty Reference", "Extra Resource", or similar.

+> [!NOTE]
+> Whilst nothing is confirmed, it's thought that these Empty Resources (`{}`) could be used in the future to allow larger program calls, more IO budget, etc.

-In addition to the new fields, the maximum number of resources that can be included on a transaction is twice the maximum number of foreign references a transaction had previously been able to use.
+To complement the new Access List, the maximum number of resources that can be included on a transaction is twice the maximum number of foreign references a transaction had previously been able to use.
  * `v24.MaxAppTotalTxnReferences = 8` - Old value, used for foreign references.
  * `v41.MaxAppAccess = 16` - Higher limit, when using the Access List.

-However the number of accounts that can be included in the old foreign references array has been increased to 8.
+Additionally the number of accounts that can be included in the old foreign references array has been increased to 8.
 Matching apps, assets, and boxes.
  * `v41.MaxAppTxnAccounts = 8` - Increased from 4.

 The new Access List and existing Foreign Reference arrays are mutually exclusive, and cannot be used together on the same transaction.